 What Is a Megahertz?

 Megahertz is a measure of frequency equal to one million cycles per second.

 The megahertz is a multiple of the hertz, which is the SI derived unit for frequency.
-In the metric system, "mega" is the prefix for 106.
-Megahertz can be abbreviated as MHz, for example 1 megahertz can be written as 1 MHz.
+In the metric system, "mega" is the prefix for millions, or 106.
+Megahertz can be abbreviated as MHz; for example, 1 megahertz can be written as 1 MHz.

 |Radians Per Second||Megahertz|